 The Welfare Reform Act continues to introduce a wide range of reforms.
 The Act introduces the Universal Credit (UC) which replaces many existing benefits and limits the total amount of benefit a person can claim.
-It has introduced a new size criteria or 'bedroom tax' and Local Housing Allowance rates in the social rented sector and a reduction in the amount of housing benefit that can be claimed for single claimants under the age of 35 years.
 The welfare reforms will impact on the way tenants receive benefit, in many cases, removing the option of having benefits paid direct to landlords.